rollbear/trompeloeil/README.md

 A matcher cannot operate on several parameters together.
 For more complex matching conditions, **`WITH`** or **`LR_WITH`** clauses are required.

+Also see [writing custom matchers](#writing-custom-matchers) for extending your tests with your own matchers.

 ## Printing values

 By default *`trompeloeil`* prints any values in violation reports using